 Access to Environmental Justice

-Access to justice for victims of climate change and environmental degradation remains limited, hindering their ability to hold governments accountable for their obligations.
-Strengthening access to justice through enhanced capacities and cross-institutional coordination between legal professionals and National Human Rights Institutions (NHRIs) is crucial for achieving just transitions.
+Access to justice for victims of climate change and environmental harm remains limited, undermining efforts to hold governments accountable.
+Strengthening the capacities of legal professionals and NHRIs, and promoting cross-sectoral coordination, is vital for enabling just transitions.

 Get in Touch